aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to DOCX" h2="Transform MSG to DOCX within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be to convert emails from one format to another, such as from MSG to HTML.

+<h2>How Aspose.Total Helps for MSG to DOCX Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOCX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that can help you with this task.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ can be used to convert MSG file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to DOCX.
+Both APIs come under the Aspose.Total for C++ package.
+This package also includes other APIs that can help you with other tasks related to document processing, such as creating, editing, and converting documents.

+Using Aspose.Total for C++, you can easily add email conversion features to your applications.
+It is a comprehensive suite of APIs that can help you with a wide range of tasks related to document processing.
+It is easy to use and can save you time and effort when it comes to adding email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}